github-education-resources/GitHubGraduation-2021/_data/aniketgargya/aniketgargya.md

 ---
 name: Aniket
 institution: UIUC
-quote: There is no such thing as a good programmer.
-There is only a good Googler.
+quote: There is no such thing as a good programmer; there is only a good Googler.
 github_user: aniketgargya
 ---